d365collaborative/ax2012.tools/docs/Invoke-AxLogicApp.md

 ```

 ### -AsJob
-Switch to instruct the cmdlet to run the invocation as a job (async)
+Instruct the cmdlet to run the invocation as a job (async)

 ```yaml
 Type: SwitchParameter